utah-cs4470-sp23/class/spec.md

 non-newline characters, followed by but not including a newline or end of file.
 Block comments are a `/*`, followed by any sequence of characters not including `*/`, followed by `*/`).
-Newline escapes are a backslash followed by a newline.
+Newline escapes are a backslash followed immediately by a newline.

 Syntax
 ------